jcarr132/portfolio-site/content/projects/bci_authenticator.md

 their password.

-I want to mention an important point here: the application itself is not intended to be *secure* in any way.
+I want to mention an important point here: the application itself is not intended to actually be *secure* in any real way.
 The goal is only to conduct usability testing, so it is more accurate to describe it as a *simulation* of BCI mental command authentication.
 Therefore, security features that would not affect the user experience such as password hashing and encryption were ignored.
 That said, I did try to design the overall interaction in such a way that a properly secure version could be built based on the same idea.

 {{< figure
   src="/img/thesis/auth_interface.png"